ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 This survey is intended to help identify the most common interface surfaces between security protocols and transport protocols, and between security protocols and applications.

-One of the goals of Transport Services is to define a common interface for using transport protocols that allows software using transport protocols to easily adopt new protocols that provide similar feature-sets.
+One of the goals of the Transport Services effort is to define a common interface for using transport protocols that allows software using transport protocols to easily adopt new protocols that provide similar feature-sets.
 The survey of the dependencies security protocols have upon transport protocols can guide implementations in determining which transport protocols are appropriate to be able to use beneath a given security protocol.
 For example,